THEY’RE SOME OF THE MOST MEMORABLE SONGS OF THE ’80S, BUT THEY NEVER FOUND SUCCESS ON THE BILLBOARD TOP 40 CHARTS.

 9. For Those About To Rock (We Salute You) from AC/DC

 For Those About To Rock (We Salute You) is one of the most memorable rock songs of all time from AC/DC.
 But for whatever reason, the Hot 100 just didn’t like AC/DC much.
 In our opinion, their songs were better than almost any other rock band on the charts during the ’80s and ’90s, but the Hot 100 charts never gave them much love.
 This song didn’t even chart on the Hot 100 charts, but at least it did peak at #4 on the Rock charts.
-Probably even more surprising than this song not charting at all on the Hot 100 charts is the fact they’ve only had one song make it into the top 40 on the Hot 100 charts.
+Probably even more surprising than this song not charting at all on the Hot 100 charts is the fact they’ve only had three songs make it into the top 40 on the Hot 100 charts.
+In 1980, You Shook Me All Night Long peaked at number 35 and Back in Black peaked at number 37.
 Moneytalks peaked at #23 on the Hot 100 charts in 1990.
 That my friends is ridiculous considering how many great songs they have!

 10. Should I Stay or Should I Go from The Clash